A Travel Price Comparison for California Berkeley vs. Carmel-by-the-Sea for Attractions, Food, Nightlife, and Couples

 Carmel-by-the-Sea is a small town where visitors enjoy the food and shopping.
 Most people come for the beaches.
 With all of its activities, you can easily fill one day here.
 It will give you the chance to have new experiences.

-With museums and nightlife around the quirky city of Berkeley, there's plenty to do.
+With museums and nightlife around the progressive city of Berkeley, there's plenty to do.
 Your budget might influence how long you stay.
 This is a popular place to visit for a weekend.
 With all of its activities, you can easily fill a weekend here.

 Carmel-by-the-Sea is a popular place that is full of things to see and experience.
 If you have a weekend, this town makes for a great vacation.
 Many visitors spend time at the beach while visiting the area.
 While some people choose to spend more or less time in Carmel-by-the-Sea, a weekend is sufficent for most.
 Take your pick from the many activities offered here.